FrsLry/ms_acceleration/README.md

 * **Figures:** The figures can be recreated using the script `.\mixed_model\figures.R`.

 * **Coincidence between hotspots of acceleration and other variables:** We explored how environmental and anthropogenic variables correlate with the patterns of acceleration, change in abundance, recruitment rate, and loss rate using Random Forests and variable importance analyses.
-These analyses can be found in `.\interpreting_patterns\`.
+These analyses can be found in `.\change_vs_environment\`.

 ## System requirements